DanielJ56/PassportStore/README.md

 DJango REST API for storing incoming user data in mySQL database.
-Variables and Names have been changed or deleted for privacy/Copyright
+Variables and Names have been changed, added, or deleted